CityOfZion/neo-privatenet-docker/README.md

       "127.0.0.1:20336"
     ],

-  Change the 127.0.0.1 to the IP of the system or vm running your docker image.
+  Change each occurrence of 127.0.0.1 to the IP of the system or vm running your docker image.

   ## Extracting Neo and Gas
   Check out the docs at http://docs.neo.org/en-us/node/private-chain.html for instructions on how to claim Neo and Gas